atharaq/atharaq.github.io/discrete/lesson9.md

 ## Strategy

 The hardest part of a proof by induction is often the inductive step (not always! but often).
 One needs to think about how to show that if $P(x)$ is true, then $P(x+1)$ must be true, no matter what $x$ is.
-Recall the proof strategy for universal statements: let $x$ be an *arbitrary* element of the univers (in this case, $\mathbb{N}$).
+Recall the proof strategy for universal statements: let $x$ be an *arbitrary* element of the universe (in this case, $\mathbb{N}$).
 Then we have an if-then statement, so we assume that the antecedent is true and need to show the consequent.

 How do we prove that, if $x$ is an arbitrary integer such that $P(x)$ is true, then $P(x+1)$ must be true also?
 The idea is to find some way of transforming something we know about $x$ to something we know about $x + 1$.
 In the above example, we needed to figure out a formula for $\sum\limits_{i=0}^{x+1} i$, supposing that we knew one for $\sum\limits_{i=0}^{x} i$.
 This is the general pattern: suppose you know something about a number $n$, use that to prove something about the number $n + 1$.